There are legal rights in place for consumers if a business closes down. Find out what they are and how they protect you

 Here is how to register as a creditor.

-If the retailer you bought from goes bust, you can go directly to the card provider for your refund.
-This applies even if you have closed your credit card account.
+That means if the retailer you bought from goes bust, you can go directly to the card provider to get your cash back.
+Even better, this applies even if you have closed your credit card account since the purchase.

-But if you are logged into a third-party app like Google Pay or PayPal, Section 75 may not apply.
+Unfortunately, if you paid through a third-party app like PayPal, Section 75 may not apply.

 Here is how to claim through Section 75.

 With Chargeback, your card provider can reclaim your money from the retailer's bank.
 Chargeback is simply the reversal of the card transaction.

-If the bank agrees with your request, the funds get withdrawn from the retailer's account and put back into yours.
+If the bank agrees with your request, the funds get withdrawn from the merchant's account and put back into yours.
 You can also use Chargeback on purchases made on credit cards for less than £100.

 You have up to 120 days to make a claim using Chargeback.

 Find out how Chargeback works.

 If you have an item that is faulty, you should check the warranty or guarantee that came with the item to get it fixed or replaced.

 You can also approach the administrators for a replacement, but this is not guaranteed.

 If you have unused gift cards or vouchers, they will count as credit owed by the retailer.

 Sadly, the retailer or merchant is not legally obliged to give you a refund for the value of the voucher, but you still can and should ask.
 Check the website for details of the administrators and send them a letter with proof of your gift voucher(s).

 If the vouchers were a gift and the gift donor paid by credit or debit card, they can put in a claim for a refund using Section 75 or Chargeback.

 Most package holidays are protected by ATOL or ABTA.

 Every UK travel company selling flight-based holidays must have ATOL status.
 If you have booked a future holiday through a travel company that goes out of business, you are entitled to a refund.
 If you are already on holiday when it takes place, you are entitled to hotel costs and flights home.